 Professor Patricia Thornley was identified to lead the next phase of the Supergen Programme and ultimately draw up a detailed proposal to establish a new Supergen Bioenergy Hub investigating ground-breaking new approaches to sustainable energy technologies, whilst addressing user-inspired challenges in the sector.

-As part of the Supergen Programme, managed by the Engineering and Physical Sciences Research Council (EPSRC), Professor Thornley has received a six-month grants to prepare and build consortia, scope out research strategies and devise networking and engagement plans designed to maximise impact in the bioenergy field.
+As part of the Supergen Programme, managed by the Engineering and Physical Sciences Research Council (EPSRC), Professor Thornley received a six-month grant to prepare and build consortia, scope out research strategies and devise networking and engagement plans designed to maximise impact in the bioenergy field.
 If successful at a second stage in 2018, Professor Thornley will be awarded £5 million of funding to establish a new hub.
 The leader-led approach to this call has been introduced after an independent review of the Supergen Programme recommended that Principal Investigators or Directors should be enabled to act as strategic and thought leaders to provide direction and sign-posting research for users.

 The Supergen Programme was set up in 2001 to deliver sustained and coordinated research on Sustainable PowER GENeration and supply, focusing on eight key research areas: bioenergy; energy networks; energy storage; fuel cells; hydrogen and other vectors; marine, wave and tidal; solar technology; and wind power.

 EPSRC has supported seven Supergen hubs with £150 million of investment over the last five years (including calls and Centres for Doctoral Training) and the initiative has led to the development of new tools and technologies, such as pre-treatment technologies for emission reduction in bioenergy; greater collaboration between academia, government and industry; the creation of new strategies and innovation programmes, such as in CHP fuel cells; and provided an opportunity for international collaboration.